Jules Sandeau: Major works

-The famous play, Le Gendre de M. Poirier, is one of several which he wrote in collaboration with Émile Augier—the novelist usually contributing the story and the dramatist the theatrical form.
+The famous play, Le Gendre de M. Poirier, was one of several which he wrote in collaboration with Émile Augier, the novelist usually contributing the story and the dramatist the theatrical form.
 Sandeau's novels were less popular than his plays.

 Later life

-Sandeau had been made conservateur of the Mazarin library in 1853, elected to the Académie française in 1858, and appointed librarian of St Cloud in 1859.
+Sandeau had been made conservateur of the Mazarin library in 1853, elected to the Académie française in 1858, and appointed librarian of Saint-Cloud in 1859.
 At the suppression of this latter office, after the fall of the Second French Empire, he was pensioned.

 Death

 Jules Sandeau died in Paris in 1883 and was buried in the Cimetière du Montparnasse.